Fondation Pierre Elliot Trudeau

 Group meetings and individual interviews will be conducted in French, English, depending on the applicant’s preference.

-What happens to my application after the competition closes?
+What happens to my application after the competition ends?

 Once the competition ends, your application form will be removed from the portal.